 - How will each zone be controlled and balanced?

-If an installer cannot answer those questions, the running-cost estimate is only a guess.
+If an installer can’t answer those questions, their running-cost estimate is only a guess.
 For quote structure and red flags, use the underfloor heating quotation guide.

 How UFH compares to radiators in 2026